Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 ## Scoring Criteria

-The following subjective (yet defensible) criteria were used for scoring on the five dimensions:
+Based on personal judgement and continual discussion with the project partner, the following subjective (yet defensible) criteria were used for scoring on the five dimensions: **defend these further!**

 ### Cost effectiveness
 - Any design which is unfeasible within the £15 budget is scored zero